 WHAT IS SUPERVISION?:

-Within the counselling and psychotherapy profession, and as a requirement of BACP membership, it is considered best practice to maintain professional supervision to enhance practice and maintain client safety.
+Within the counselling and psychotherapy profession, and as a requirement of any reputable professional body membership, it is considered best practice to maintain professional supervision to enhance practice and maintain client safety.

 One counsellor contracts the services of another, usually more experienced or knowledgeable about a particular area of work, to act as the supervisor of their work, or attends 'group supervision' where several counsellors attend and the supervisor oversees the group's work.

 The supervisor does not attend client sessions - they meet to discuss the counsellor's client work, and any issues that may impact on that work.
 Client's confidentiality is maintained throughout.

 The process of supervision is a form of professional development and accountability where, in a relationship of trust and transparency, the supervisee, using an experiential learning cycle, reviews and reflects on their practice.

 The supervisor acts as 'third eye', fellow 'explorer', sounding board and ethical/professional compass.

 Both parties have the ultimate aim of safety of and improved therapeutic service to the 'absent' client.